Deepika-Garg/KakusKitchen/README.md

 ## Future Features
 * Call to order / Call to action button must make a call to the business phone number.
-* in the contact page st click of form submit button there must be notification to the business with all the information provided in the form.
+* In the contact page st click of form submit button there must be notification to the business with all the information provided in the form.
-* business should be able to make changes/ add more items in the menu and the prices on regular basis.
+* Business should be able to make changes/ add more items in the menu and the prices on regular basis.
+* I will add the testimonials /customer reviews either on the home page or about page.

 [Back to top](#Table-of-content)